FAQs for People with WM and Their Caregivers

 What is a bone marrow biopsy?
 What should I expect?

 A bone marrow biopsy is performed to look for abnormalities in the bone marrow, which is the spongy tissue inside the larger bones where blood cells are produced.
-This procedure can be performed in a physician’s office or a hospital under light sedation or local anesthetic.
+This procedure can be performed in a physician’s office or a hospital using local anesthetic, with or without light sedation.
 The specimen is usually obtained from the posterior iliac crest (back of the hip bone) by using a special needle.
-Both an aspiration and a solid bone marrow sample (biopsy) may be taken.
-A pathologist examines the bone marrow cells under a microscope and performs additional testing with special stains of the cells to identify the presence of an abnormality.
-There may be some discomfort or a feeling of pressure if a local anesthetic is given.
-The biopsy site may be bruised and sore for a few days following the procedure
+Both a fine needle aspiration (a very thin needle on a syringe collects cells, tissue and/or fluid from the bone marrow) and a solid bone marrow sample (biopsy) may be taken.
+There may be some discomfort or a feeling of pressure even when a local anesthetic is given.
+The biopsy site may be bruised and sore for a few days following the procedure.
+A pathologist examines the bone marrow cells under a microscope and performs additional testing with special staining of the cells to identify the presence of an abnormality.
+Again, experts recommend that when bone marrow biopsies are performed, samples should be sent to specialized academic centers for diagnostic workup.
+The molecular studies should include testing for mutations in the genes MYD88, CXCR4, TP53, and an assessment of portions of two chromosomes, called 6q and 17p, which are sometimes deleted in WM.

 How often do I need to have a bone marrow biopsy?

 A bone marrow biopsy is necessary to establish the diagnosis of WM.
-Frequent bone marrow biopsies are not usually recommended for disease monitoring because this is a costly and invasive technique, and normally not necessary to monitor the disease.
-There may be situations, however, where your hematologist/oncologist may decide that an additional biopsy is warranted to help determine if a patient needs treatment or to learn how a patient’s bone marrow is responding to therapy or during the course of a clinical trial.
+Frequent bone marrow biopsies are not usually recommended for disease monitoring because this is a costly and invasive technique and normally not necessary to monitor the disease.
+There may be situations, however, where one’s hematologist/oncologist may decide that an additional biopsy is warranted to help determine if a someone needs treatment, to learn how someone’s bone marrow is responding to therapy, or as part of a clinical trial requirement.

 Are IgG and IgA levels an important measurement to follow too?

-WM patients usually have low levels of either IgG or IgA or both for reasons that are not known.
-If a patient has recurrent infections (sinus infections or bronchitis, for example), then low IgG and IgA levels may be playing a role, and treatment could possibly include IVIG (intravenous IgG).
+People with WM usually have low levels of either IgG (normal range of IgG is 767-1,590 mg/dL) or IgA (normal range of IgA is 61-356 mg/dL) or both because of treatment for WM and/or for reasons that are not known but appear to be related to having WM.
+If a patient has recurrent infections (sinus infections or bronchitis, for example), then low IgG and IgA levels may be playing a role, and treatment could possibly include IVIG (intravenous IgG) or subcutaneous IgG (injected under the skin of the abdomen or thigh).
 If a WM patient is not experiencing recurrent infections, the IgG and IgA levels are of little importance.

 What are the key numbers in my blood testing?

-Most hematologists/oncologists look at trends in test results more than a specific number.
+Most hematologist/oncologists look at trends in test results more than a specific number.
 The IgM level, in and of itself, is not an indication for treatment.
-If there are no symptoms associated with the rising numbers.
-Treatment may not be needed.
-Generally speaking, the most important blood tests to monitor are an SPEP spike or the IgM level.
-Patients with amyloidosis, cryoglobulinemia, enlarged lymph nodes or rarely WM-related kidney disease may need to monitor their 10 disease progression with additional tests.
-You can find more about these special conditions in the IWMF publication, Medical Test booklet at iwmf.com/publications/.
+If there are no symptoms associated with rising IgM, treatment may not be needed.
+Generally speaking, the most important blood tests to monitor are the serum protein electrophoresis (SPEP) and immunofixation electrophoresis (IFE), and quantitative serum immunoglobulins test to detect and monitor IgM and other major immunoglobulins.

 Why am I on watch and wait and not being treated if I have a cancer?